P72i1ip/llm-chat-history-api/README.md

 - **URL:** [http://localhost:8000/api-docs](http://localhost:8000/api-docs)

----

 ## Usage

-- Use Postman or Swagger UI to test all endpoints.
+- Use Postman or the Swagger UI to test all endpoints.
-- For JWT-protected routes, login first and use the returned token as a Bearer token or via cookie.
+- For JWT-protected routes, log in first and use the returned token as a Bearer token in the `Authorization` header.
-- Example requests and responses are available in Swagger UI.
+- Example requests and responses are available in the Swagger UI.

 ## Additional Notes

 - All endpoints and sample requests/responses are documented in Swagger.
-- Future improvements: advanced search (text index), more automated tests, and CI/CD pipeline setup.
+- Future improvements: advanced search (text index), more automated tests, and a CI/CD pipeline

----